rstam/mongo-csharp-driver/Docs/reference/content/reference/driver_core/sdamevents.md

 {{% note %}}
 Logging SDAM events results in the file being opened in exclusive mode, so it is possible for multiple instances of `MongoClient` to conflict over the use of the file.
-Whether the multiple `MongoClient` instances actually conflict over the use of the file or not depens on how similar the `MongoClientSettings` are.
+Whether the multiple `MongoClient` instances actually conflict over the use of the file or not depends on how similar the `MongoClientSettings` are.
 If they are different enough to result in the creation of separate underlying `Cluster` instances then they will conflict.

 The safest approach when logging SDAM events is to use a single instance of `MongoClient` throughout